Intensity-duration-frequency curve: Mathematical approaches

-The IDF curves can take different mathematical expressions, theoretical or empirically fitted to observed rainfall data.
+The IDF curves can take different mathematical expressions, theoretical or empirically fitted to observed event data.
 For each duration (e.g. 5, 10, 60, 120, 180 ... minutes), the empirical cumulative distribution function (ECDF), and a determined frequency or return period is set.
 Therefore, the empirical IDF curve is given by the union of the points of equal frequency of occurrence and different duration and intensity Likewise, a theoretical or semi-empirical IDF curve is one whose mathematical expression is physically justified, but presents parameters that must be estimated by empirical fits.

 Empirical approaches

 There is a large number of empirical approaches that relate the intensity (I), the duration (t) and the return period (p), from fits to power laws such as: